-The Doona Combo is a unique product in this category and is the only option that is both a car seat and stroller in one.
+The Doona Combo is a unique product and is the only option that is both a car seat and stroller in one.
 This gives the Doona an edge over the competition because there are no car seat attachment concerns or worry over how big a stroller may be and if it will fit in your car.
-The Doona is a great combo product that allows you to move from car to strolling in a snap and no setup.
+The Doona is a great combo product that allows you to move from car to strolling in a snap with no setup.
 It earned a good score for maneuverability taking tight turns with ease and fitting where most of the combos could not.
 We really like this innovative product and think it is a great fit for parents who live in the city and frequent public transportation.
 With no concerns about strollers and fold or wasting time, the Doona helps keep baby safer in taxis and ready for adventures on the sidewalk.
 While not the best option for all families, it certainly fills a void for a much-needed combo product.

 Doona Combo Review